Swiggy Board approves sale of Rapido stake worth ₹2,400 crore to Prosus, Westbridge Capital. Details here | Company Business News

 Food delivery giant Swiggy's Board has approved the sale of its stake worth ₹2,400 crore in ride-hailing company Rapido to Prosus, Westbridge Capital, the company informed in exchange filings on September 23, 2025.

+Swiggy acquired a 12% stake for $180 million in April 2022.
+In July, it informed shareholders to reconsider their investment in Rapido, as the ride-booking startup had also entered the food-delivery platform via Ownly.

-Swiggy plans to sell ten equity shares and 1,63,990 compulsorily convertible preference shares of Rapido for ₹1,968 crore to MIH Investments One B V, a venture capital fund managed by Prosus Ventures, based in the Netherlands.
+In its latest exchange filing, Swiggy informed its plans to sell ten equity shares and 1,63,990 compulsorily convertible preference shares of Rapido for ₹1,968 crore to MIH Investments One B V, a venture capital fund managed by Prosus Ventures, based in the Netherlands.

 “The Board of Directors of the Company at their meeting held on September 23, 2025 have approved the proposal for sale of 10 equity shares and 1,63,990 Series D Compulsorily Convertible Preference Shares (“CCPS”) held by the Company in Roppen Transportation Services Private Limited (“Rapido”) to MIH Investments One B.V,” the exchange filing read.